vaquarkhan/microservices-recipes-a-free-gitbook/chapters/01-introduction-to-microservices.md

 **Classical Definition:** A microservice should encapsulate a single business capability.

 **2026+ Reality:** AI/ML models blur the line between "business logic" and "data."
-An LLM-powered recommendation service isn't just executing logic—it's performing inference on massive parameter spaces.
+An LLM-powered recommendation service isn't just executing logicï¿½it's performing inference on massive parameter spaces.
 The question becomes: Is the model itself a service, or is it infrastructure?

 **Adaptive Granularity Governance: The Khan Microservice Pattern Guidance:** Treat AI models as **Bounded Contexts with Computational Gravity**.
 The model's inference latency and resource requirements (GPU memory, token limits) become first-class architectural constraints.
 A 70B parameter model running on A100 GPUs can't be casually "split" like traditional business logic.